-ICTE Awards Banquet and Silent
+ICTE Awards Banquet and Silent Auction ($40)

 Enjoy an evening of dinner, entertainment, and fundraising as we honor our Exemplary CTE Programs, celebrate our Industry Partners, and raise scholarships for deserving CTE students.
 A reception and no-host bar will kick off the evening’s events, which will culminate in a silent auction and awards ceremony.

-ICTE Community Night – Journey
+ICTE Community Night – Journey to Career

 Join us for ICTE’s first ever Journey to Career, August 2, 2017 from 5:30-7:30 at JUMP in downtown Boise.
 This walk-through event will give Treasure Valley parents and students the opportunity to explore through hands-on activities the world of career & technical education all the way from high school to career.